KuangPF/dumi-theme-antd/example/docs/config/base.en-US.md

 title: Base
 ---

-`dumi-theme-antd` In order to better manage theme-specific fields, all theme-related configuration items are stored in `themeConfig.antdTheme` field, the specific configuration fields are as follows:
+`dumi-theme-antd` In order to better adapt to the theme style of the antd v5 official website, some unique fields have been added and placed in the `themeConfig` field of the `dumi` theme configuration item.
+The specific configuration fields are as follows:

 ## Basic configuration